amadeus4dev/developer-guides/docs/resources/locations.md

 ## Airport and City Search

-The Airport & City Search API finds airports and cities that match a specific word or string of letters.
+The Airport & City Search API finds airports and cities that match a specific word or a string of letters.
 Using this API, you can automatically suggest airports based on what the traveler enters in the search field.
 The API provides a list of airports/cities ordered by yearly passenger volume with the name, 3-letter IATA code, time zone and coordinates of each airport.